mbodiai/embodied-agents/README.md

   - [Directory Structure](#directory-structure)
   - [Contributing](#contributing)

-## What is Mbodied Agents for

-Mbodied Agents simplifies the integration of advanced AI models in robotics.
-It offers a unified platform for controlling various robots using state-of-the-art transformers and multimodal data processing.
-This toolkit enables experimentation with AI models, dataset collection and augmentation, and model training or finetuning for specific tasks.
-The goal is to develop intelligent, adaptable robots that learn from interactions and perform complex tasks in dynamic environments.

 ## Overview

-Mbodied Agents offers the following features:
+## Why mbodied agents?

+Each time you interact with your robot, precious, feature-rich data enters your system and needs to be routed to the right place for later retrieval and processing. **mbodied agents** simplify this process with explicit types and easy conversion to various ML-consumable formats.
+Our hope is to aid in the creation of intelligent, adaptable robots that learn from interactions and perform complex tasks in dynamic environments.
+Current features include:

 - **Configurability** : Define your desired Observation and Action spaces and read data into the format that works best for your system.
 - **Natural Language Control** : Use verbal prompts to correct a cognitive agent's actions and calibrate its behavior to a new environment.